powerstackdev/.github/profile/README.md

 # Welcome to the Power Stack project.

-Based on powerful and bleed-edge technologies, this project aims to be the first fully open-source Digital Experience Platform (DXP).
+Based on powerful and bleeding-edge technologies, this project aims to be the first fully open-source Digital Experience Platform (DXP).

 ## Codebase and issue contributions